 Eligible candidates will be graduating or have graduated from an accredited school of pharmacy and must submit the standard application requirements via PhORCAS by December 31st.
-Standard requirements for an application include: demographics, academic history, transcript, curriculum vitae, letter of intent, extracurricular activities, and three standardized reference forms with letters.
+Standard requirements for an application include: demographics, academic history, transcript, curriculum vitae, letter of intent, extracurricular activities, and three standardized reference forms.
 No supplemental application material is required.
 Select candidates will be invited for an on-site interview.
 An on-site interview is required.

 This residency site agrees that no person at this site will solicit, accept, or use any ranking related information from any residency candidate.

 To prepare pharmacists to be an expert in providing patient-centered pharmacy care across an array of practice settings.

 The PGY-2 psychiatric pharmacy resident will become confident, effective practitioners of pharmacotherapy.
 The resident will focus on ensuring application of safe, effective, and evidence-based medicine practices to individual patients and in populations across the health system.
 These practitioners will demonstrate competency in educating their patients as well as current and future health care professionals.